 1. DEFINITIONS AND INTERPRETATION

-Unless the context otherwise requires, the following expressions shall be given the following meanings:
+In this Agreement, unless the context otherwise requires, the following expressions shall be given the following meanings:

 ‘Agreement’ means these standard terms of business.